marcospgp/tinyORM/README.md

 The type annotations will help catch most mistakes, but it's still possible to write a buggy migration - just like it's possible to introduce a bug in any other part of your codebase.
 Proper error reporting in production will help you be aware of any problems your users may run into.

+One important thing to watch out for is to ensure your migrations are always deterministic, as your application may retrieve the same object twice before storing it again.
+An alternative would be to make your storage engine store any outdated objects right after migrating them, and before returning them, but this is not ideal - it will make your reads slower, and is prone to concurrency issues when fetching the same outdated data from more than one part of your application asynchronously.

 ## Storage engines

 TinyORM is maximally flexible and acts as a simple foundation that you can build upon.
 In line with this, it does not enforce a fixed storage API for storage engines.